AxelHaddad/threebody/README.md

 ## How to

-Install [pygame](https://pypi.org/project/pygame/), then run `threebody.py` with python3 (it works with 3.11).
+Install [pygame](https://pypi.org/project/pygame/), then run `threebody.py` with python 3.11 or higher.

-You change the number of stars as command line arguments, for example:
+You can change the number of stars as command line arguments, for example:

 ```bash
 ./threebody.py 17